D24127624/CMPU2029-CA1/README.md

 ## 🗂️ Documentation

-Go to [about_kms.md](docs/about_kms.md) to read more details about this solution and the functionality provided.
+Go to [docs](docs/) to get more details about this solution and functionality provided.

 ---